mxmo0rhuhn/pixelflut-server/README.md

  - `pixelflut_height`: The height of the canvas on which the Pixelflut is drawn.
 This should align with the size of your monitor or beamer and the take the y-location into consideration.
 Default: 1080
  - `pixelflut_y_location`: The y location of the Pixelflut window on the screen.
 Default: 0 which means that it is on top of the screen with no offset.
 A value higher than 0 moves the location of the window down the screen.
  - `pixelflut_description`: A text that can be displayed.
 Default: "Welcome to Pixelflut"
+ - `pixelflut_take_screenshots`: A boolean that controls rather screenshots of the pixelflut shall be taken or not.
+Default: True
+ - `pixelflut_screenshots_folder`: The folder that the screenshots would be placed in (if screenshots are active).
+Default: 'screenshots' folder in the home directory of the 'pixelflut_user'.
+ - `pixelflut_screenshots_delay_seconds`: The interval for taking screenshots (in seconds).
+Default: 30
+ - `pixelflut_minimum_free_memory_mb`: The minimum of free memory on the filesystem that hosts the pixelflut_screenshots_folder before pausing the screenshot creation.
+Value is in Megabyte.
+Default 100.

 ## Example Playbook